Advanced search

 In the management of overdose with any drug, it should be borne in mind that multiple agents may have been taken.

 Overdose of benzodiazepines is usually manifested by degrees of central nervous system depression ranging from drowsiness to coma.
 In mild cases, symptoms include drowsiness, mental confusion, and lethargy.
-In more serious cases, and especially when other CNS-depressant drugs or alcohol are ingested, symptoms may include ataxia, hypotension, hypotonia, respiratory depression, coma, and very rarely, death.
+In more serious cases, and especially when other CNS-depressant drugs or alcohol are ingested, symptoms may include dysarthria, ataxia, paradoxical reactions, CNS depression, hypotension, hypotonia, respiratory depression, coma, and very rarely, death.
+In post marketing experience, overdose with lorazepam has occurred predominantly in combination with alcohol and/or other drugs.

 When there is a risk of aspiration, induction of emesis is not recommended.
 If ingestion was recent, induced vomiting and/or gastric lavage should be undertaken followed by general supportive care, monitoring of vital signs and close observation of the patient.
 If there is no advantage in emptying the stomach, activated charcoal may be effective in reducing absorption.
 Hypotension, though unlikely, may be controlled with noradrenaline.
 Lorazepam is poorly dialysable.